Traverse City, Michigan

 Thanks to its extensive network of bays and rivers, the Traverse City area had its own water-based highway system long before the advent of motorized transportation.
 Vigilant lighthouses still stand as a reminder of a maritime past.
 One of the most iconic is the Old Mission Point Lighthouse, built in 1870 to warn ships away from the dangerous shoals extending into Grand Traverse Bay.
 Today this lighthouse is the centerpiece of a pretty park.
 Traverse City also has its share of sunken shipwrecks.

-Lush forests, rolling hills, beaches and vineyards are all around, as are acres and acres of cherry orchards.
+Lush forests, rolling hills and vineyards are all around, as are acres and acres of cherry orchards.
 In fact, Traverse City is the Cherry Capital of the World and hosts the eight-day long National Cherry Festival every July.
 More than half a million people attend and enjoy parades, contests, music, food, games, a street sale and an annual air show.
 Throughout July and early August roadside cherry stands and markets sprout up across the countryside.

 While the outdoors beckon year round, residents still enjoy a robust arts and foodie culture with galleries, museums and restaurants aplenty.
 The city is home to sculptors, painters and woodworkers, many of whom have their work displayed in one of 15 local art galleries.
 The three museums include the Dennos Museum, a contemporary art center.
 Numerous performing arts companies, such as the Encore Society of Music and the Dennos Museum Center Concert Series, add to the cultural tableau.